uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 x = 10;
 ```

-You can print the value of the variable using the `console.log` method:
+We can print the value of the variable using the `console.log` method:

 ```js
 console.log(x); // 10